Agaricus moelleri: Description

 The cap has a greyish-brown patch in the centre and cold grey-brown scaling on the surrounding off-white background.
 It is 5 to 9 cm in diameter, and yellows when bruised.
 It is ovate when young, flattening later.
-The stem has a drooping ring, and stains yellow very easily when bruised, this colour then changes to brown over time.
+The stem has a drooping ring and stains yellow very easily when bruised, this colour then changes to brown over time.
 The stem flesh bruises yellow only faintly, and is more noticeable in the base.
 The gills are crowded, and free, as is typical for an Agaricus.
 They are pink on young specimens, but brown to black on older fruit bodies.
 The flesh is white and does not change colour on cutting.
-It is noted by some authors as smelling like ink, iodoform, sweat, or mouldy straw.
-The spores are 4–6 x 3–4 µm, and are elliptical.
-The odour resembles phenol.
+It smells like ink, iodoform, phenol, sweat, or mouldy straw.
+The spores are 4–6 x 3–4 μm and are elliptical.